scgerkin/reactnd-02-would-you-rather/RUBRIC.md

 - Are the details of each poll displayed with all of the relevant information?
     1. The details of the poll are available at `questions/:question_id`.
-    1. When a poll is clicked on the home page, the following is shown: the text “Would You Rather”;
+    1. When a poll is clicked on the home page, the following is shown:
+        - The text “Would You Rather”
-    the picture of the user who posted the polling question; and the two options.
+        - The picture of the user who posted the polling question
+        - The two options
     1. For answered polls, each of the two options contains the following: the text of the option;
     the number of people who voted for that option;